sleevi/cabforum-docs/docs/SMCWG-charter.md

-1. A Certificate Issuer eligible for voting membership in the SMCWG MUST have a publicly-available audit report or attestation statement based upon a publicly-available audir or attestation scheme relevant to the issuance of S/MIME certificates.
+1. A Certificate Issuer eligible for voting membership in the SMCWG MUST have a publicly-available audit report or attestation statement based upon a publicly-available audit or attestation scheme relevant to the issuance of S/MIME certificates.
 This includes, but is not limited to, the following
    schemes: